Named Export

 Avoid Export Default

-When you rename something in the IDE through refactoring, it doesn't do it automatically.
-For example, if you rename TestComponent to TestComponent2, it won't change in the import part.
-However, if you use Named Export, it does.
+When renaming through refactoring features in an IDE, it doesn't change automatically.
+For example, even if you change the name of TestComponent to TestComponent2, it won't change in the import section.
+However, when using Named Export, it updates correctly.

-• Withdefault export, you can use any name on import, which means that the same module can be used with different names in different files.
+default export, you can use any name when importing, which can lead to the same module being used with different names in different files. - This can break code consistency and cause confusion.

-• The default exportdoes not provide type information, so it can be unclear what type of object or function is being exported.
+default exportdoes not provide type information, so it may not be clear what type of object or function is being exported.